 News and Events

 At Kingswode Hoe we have a busy programme of events, activities and highlights throughout the year.
-We have a very inclusive approach and are committed to ensuring all students have access to trips, opportunities and experiences to help develop a wide range of skills, in and outside the classroom.
+We have a very inclusive approach and are committed to ensuring all pupils have access to trips, opportunities and experiences to help develop a wide range of skills, in and outside the classroom.

 Spanish Language and Culture Day